 Please,” Peter whispered.
 “Just—”

     Blake chuckled.
 “You don’t get it, Lee.
-And it’s no surprise, either; it took an atom bomb to educate your slanty-eyed ancestors.”
+And it’s no surprise, either; it took a goddamn atom bomb to educate your slanty-eyed ancestors.”
 He nodded at Cole Johnson.
 “Get me a knife.”

     Cole ran to a refreshment table and grabbed hold of a thick, single-edged cake knife.
 He jogged back to Blake and offered it up.

     “Thanks bruh.”
-Blake ran the blade across his pants, wiping it clean.
-He held it up to the light, turning it back and forth in speculative twists.
+Blake ran the blade across his pants, wiping it clean of frosting.
+He held it up to the light, turning it back and forth as he studied its edge.
 “Imma do you a favor.”
 He met Peter’s eyes.
 “From now on, you can hang with my crew.
 That way, you can have real friends—human friends.”
-His lips curved up, and a wicked gleam shone in his eyes.
-“The only catch?”
-He pointed at Reptar with the tip of his knife.
-“No chimps allowed.”
+His lips curved up, and a wicked gleam shone in his eye.
+“Only catch?”
+He pointed at Reptar with the tip of the knife.
+“Chimp’s gotta go.”

     “NO!”
 Peter strained against his captors, but they held him fast.

-“Yes,” Blake affirmed.
-“Fido’s gotta go.”
-He grabbed Reptar’s hair and pulled his head back.
-The knife came to rest on the line of his throat.
-“So you lose your only friend…but you get new ones.
+    “Yep,” Blake affirmed.
+“Fido’s done-skies.”
+He grabbed Reptar’s hair and pulled his head back, resting the edge of the knife on the line of his throat.
+“You lose your only friend, but you get some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”

     “That’s not his only friend.